kajornsakp/slideplayer/README.md

 # Flutter Slides

-Flutter Slides utilizes [Flutter Desktop Embedding](https://github.com/google/flutter-desktop-embedding) to provide a simple slide presentation app.
+Flutter Slides utilizes [Flutter's in-progress support for Desktop](https://flutter.dev/desktop) to provide a simple slide presentation app.
 Presentations are data driven from files on the disk, so users can create their own presentations without needing to update any code in the project.

 For more details on the [presentation file structure](https://github.com/flutter/slideplayer/wiki/Slide-Presentation-JSON-Structure), [animations](https://github.com/flutter/slideplayer/wiki/Slide-Presentation-JSON-Structure#animation-object), [content types](https://github.com/flutter/slideplayer/wiki/Content-Types), and [exporting and sharing a presentation](https://github.com/flutter/slideplayer/wiki/Exporting-and-Sharing-a-Presentation), see the [wiki page](https://github.com/flutter/slideplayer/wiki).

 ![\_](https://i.imgur.com/n3o7OZM.png)

 ## Features